 And unperturbed pace,

 Thus the Bible exhorts us, "Seek ye the Lord while He may be found Isa.
 55:6.
 This, however, is never the cause of salvation but an invitation to respond to "the gospel of your salvation."
 Eph.
 1:13.
 We could not choose God unless He first chose us.
-We could not call upon Him unless He had first called out to us.
+We could not call upon Him unless the Holy Spirit had first called out to us.
 We could not seek God unless He first sought us.
 We could not find God unless He first found us.
 That is the sense in which we are to understand human activity.
 This is the true "order of salvation".

 "In the Beginning Was the Word"